 Under Section 179, you can deduct in a single year the cost of all tangible personal property (new or used) that you buy and use in your business at least 51% of the time.
 However, there is an annual dollar limit on this deduction.
 Over the last several years the annual limit has been going up and down like a yoyo.

-In addition to Section 179 expensing, or as an alternative to it, you may use bonus deprecation to currently deduct the cost of long-term business property.
-For 2012 and 2013, bonus depreciation is set at 50%--that is, you may deduct 50% of the cost of property that qualifies in a single year.
+In addition to Section 179 expensing, or as an alternative to it, bonus deprecation can be used to currently deduct the cost of long-term business property.
+For 2014, 2013, and 2012, bonus depreciation was set at 50%--that is, you could deduct 50% of the cost of property that qualified in a single year.
 Unlike the case with Section 179, there is no annual dollar limit on bonus depreciation and you need not use the property at least 51% of the time for business.